danimatasd/MUJOCO-AIDL/README.md

 ### Hypothesis <a name="hypothesis1"></a>

-We hypothesize that, by using the PPO algorithm we will be able to solve the environment with a small neural network.
+We hypothesize that, by using the PPO algorithm we will be able to solve the experiment on the environment with a small neural network.
 After that, we will use the same code as a template for the next experiments that we want to do.
+The general idea is to make the Half-cheetah walk/run forward as fast as it can.
 <br/>
 <br/>
 Also, we predict that by performing a hyperparameter sweep and optimizing the hyperparameters, we can further improve the performance of the model and achieve a higher reward.
 We expect that the hyperparameters such as the learning rate and discount factor will have the most significant impact on the performance of the model, and tuning them appropriately will lead to a better-performing model.
 Additionally, we anticipate that by increasing the number of training episodes and using a larger replay buffer, we can help stabilize the training process and prevent the model from overfitting to recent experiences.
 <br/>
 <br/>
- Overall, we believe that by using the PPO algorithm and optimizing the hyperparameters, we can develop efficient and robust model that can achieve a high reward in a the simulated environment.
+ Overall, we believe that by using the PPO algorithm and optimizing the hyperparameters, we can develop an efficient and robust model that can achieve a high reward in a the simulated environment.

 ### Experiment Setup <a name="exp-setup1"></a>